Table of Contents

 What we eat does much more than just fuel our walking around all day.

 Our food intake is either healing or harming our long term physical condition.
-When the cow eats the plant protein, and then you eat the cow, the once-pristine plant protein takes on a greasy overcoat of cholesterol, fat, and a laundry list of other weird add-ons.
+When the cow eats the plant protein, and then you eat the cow, the once-pristine plant protein takes on a greasy overcoat of fat, and a laundry list of other weird add-ons.

 Plant Protein: a List of Heavy-Hitters